Run Faster in with an Online Running Coach

 Short-term objectives are fixated on the next race ahead, which typically spans a mesocycle of up to 15 weeks.
 Most training plans are designed for this time frame.
 A coach, however, is able to personalize workouts based on your individual strengths and weaknesses.
 Thus, the potency of training is significantly increased and you can expect a better time on race day.

 In summary: The fastest runners are not necessarily the ones with the most weekly mileage or the highest overall workout intensity.
 The crucial ingredient is a scientific, structured (and possibly individualized) approach to training that ensures steady progress without risking burnout or injury.
-A certified coach can be of tremendous help leading you towards faster running in 2017 and beyond.
+A certified coach can be of tremendous help leading you towards faster running.